jundalisay/superb/content/en/research/mohammad/quran/sura-033a.md

 8. That He may ask the sincere about their sincerity.
 He has prepared for the disbelievers a painful punishment.

 {{< s v="9" >}}  Muslims,  Remember Allah’s blessings upon you, when forces came against you, and We sent against them a wind, and forces you did not see.
 Allah is Observant of what you do.

-{{< s v="10" >}}  When they came upon you, from above you, and from beneath you; and the eyes be- came dazed, and the hearts reached the throats, and you harbored doubts about Allah.
+{{< s v="10" >}}  When they came upon you, from above you, and from beneath you; and the eyes became dazed, and the hearts reached the throats, and you harbored doubts about Allah.

 {{< s v="11" >}}  There and then the believers were tested, and were shaken most severely.

 12. When the hypocrites and those in whose hearts is sickness said, “Allah and His Mes- senger promised us nothing but illusion.”